stefan-hoeck/idris2-pack/.github/pull_request_template.md

 Confirmation

-- [ ] I confirm that this contribution did not involve GenerativeAI nor Large Language Models.
+- [ ] I confirm that this contribution did not involve generative AI nor large language models.